gokberkkocak/lofigirl/README.md

 ### Arch Linux

-On a minimal arch installation, these packages (besides rust and cargo) were required to be able compile and run the system;
+On a minimal arch installation, these packages (besides rust and cargo) were required to be able compile and run the system:

 ```
 pacman -S openssl pkgconf opencv vtk hdf5 qt5-base glew tesseract tesseract-data-eng clang